aniketpant/journal/_posts/2013-03-18-kingsidharth-and-i-are-reviving-the-friendz.md

 ---
 layout: post
-title: '@kingsidharth and I are reviving ''The Friendz''.'
+title: "@kingsidharth and I are reviving 'The Friendz'."
 date: 2013-03-18 17:15 +0530
 ---